 To apply for the MA portion, you follow the same procedures as any other candidate for the MA program.
 You submit a full application to the Graduate School.
 You are evaluated on the basis of your transcript, faculty letters of recommendation, a personal statement, and a writing sample.
 If you are accepted, your 12 graduate credits (9 for TE students) will carry over from your undergraduate work.
 You then begin taking additional graduate classes during the summer after you receive your BA.
 You then complete the MA degree in your fifth and final year, which includes the writing of a thesis.

-The MA year, during which students are eligible for paid assistantships, offers a rich, dynamic and rigorous curriculum taught by a highly qualified faculty that includes scholars of national and international reputation.
+The MA year, during which students are eligible for paid assistantships, offers a dynamic and rigorous curriculum taught by a highly qualified faculty that includes scholars of national and international reputation.
 Offerings include literature courses that range from the ancient to the contemporary and include American, British and global literatures.
 They include film, media, critical theory, creative writing and the teaching of literature.
-Specialized topics include the Bible as Literature, Science Fiction, American Gothic, the Irish Literary Revival and Creative Writing Pedagogy.
+Specialized topics include the Bible as Literature, Science Fiction, American Gothic, the Irish Literary Revival and the Black Atlantic.

 At the end of five years, you emerge with an MA degree, a deeper knowledge of English, more highly developed skills, and a stronger sense of the value of your learning in society and in the workforce.

 Suggested timetable for BA/MA students:

 Freshman and sophomore years: Make substantial progress on your English major requirements so that you have room in your schedule for graduate work during your senior year.
 Consultation with your advisor is essential.

 Sophomore spring: Teacher education students apply to the Center for Pedagogy for admission into the appropriate certification program